Official Procedure Last Change July 22, 2016

 |Case number format||Divisional Office||Office Phone Number|

 - Once the copies arrive at the court, you will be contacted and advised of the final cost.
-You can pay the amount due by visiting the court or mailing in the payment.
+You can pay the amount using an approved payment method.
 As soon as payment is received, the copies can be e-mailed to the address you provided or sent hard copy (note: additional cost will be incurred for hard copies and postage).